TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 Exactly, in this case, we're dealing with a `laravel-admin`.

-After a quick search, we discovered that this version of `laravel-admin` is vulnerable to an `Arbitrary File Upload` ([CVE-2023-2424](https://nvd.nist.gov/vuln/detail/CVE-2023-24249)).
+After a quick search, we discovered that this version of `laravel-admin` is vulnerable to `arbitrary file upload` ([CVE-2023-2424](https://nvd.nist.gov/vuln/detail/CVE-2023-24249)).

 <br />